GetOcean/ocean-public-docs/setup-usb-osx.md

 Next, copy your preferred USB modem device name into the terminal prompt after `screen`, for example:

     screen /dev/tty.usbmodem1411

-If you're not sure about the name of your USB modem.

 ## 3. Start the Ocean login prompt